Mark

 Unlike natural grass, artificial putting green grass is made from synthetic materials and does not require water, fertiliser, or mowing to maintain its appearance and performance.

-Artificial putting green grass is an important consideration for golfers because it can greatly enhance the overall experience and performance on the green.
+Artificial putting green grass can greatly enhance the overall experience and performance on the green.

 Unlike natural grass, which is subject to changes in weather conditions, disease, and wear and tear, artificial putting green grass offers a consistent surface for putting.